Jquijioc/212Proj2/README.md

     - b.
 Select the data type you want to sort: sorted, reversed, randomized, and partially sorted.
     - c.
 Select the sorting algorithm you want to run on the data type: insertion sort, quick sort, merge sort, and cycle sort.
     - d.
 The program will display the original sequence, each intermediate step of the sorting algorithm sequence as it sorts, and the final sorted sequence.
-15. If you ever want to quit, you can input 0.
+15. If you ever want to quit, you can input 0 for 0.
 Quit.
-If you want to backstep in the menu, you can input 5.
+If you want to backstep in the menu, you can input 5 for 5.
 Back. to go back.

 # benchmark results
 ![](https://github.com/Jquijioc/212Proj2/blob/main/Screenshot%202023-07-24%20at%205.14.45%20PM.png?raw=true)